MaxLeiter/maxleiter.com/posts/mac-setup.md

 published: true
 ---

-First off, in the off-chance you're reading this today, happy new year!
+In the off-chance you're reading this today, happy new year!
 If you're reading this later, I hope $CURRENT_YEAR is treating you well.

 Before this post, I kept a list of my programs in my iCloud in case my computer broke or I was setting up a work laptop.
 After some recent events, I trust iCloud less than I once did, and figured the list can live here instead.
 Like the rest of my blog, this exists for me but hopefully you find it useful too.
 I plan to write an Arch Linux version of this soon.